Skip to main content

 required

 Model identifier from GET /models.
-The model must be ready at request time.
+Must be ready at request time.

 Example: